nagarajanmolrao/sokkalingam/README.md

 			This is important because the bot searches for the date selected by the user in this file to see the currently available seats for the corresponding 					movie the user has selected.
 		- Change any of the "0" to "1"
 			If you change any of the "0" to "1", the corresponding seat of the corresponding show on the corresponding date is available for the user for booking.
+			1 : If seat is available
+			0 : If seat is booked

 It's just simple, one Key containing a date in *"data/movieSchedule.json"*, should have same date as key and should have some values in the files *"data/movieDetails.json"* and *"data/movieSeatMap.json"*